nastasi3a/Java/README.md

-In this repository will be some projects I have written in Java.
+In this repository are some projects I write in Java.